cyriljchan/TheOdinProject/README.md

 # TheOdinProject
-Projects and Samples created by following The Odin Project Curriculum
+Projects and Exercises created by following The Odin Project Curriculum